 We’ve all been in a situation where we’ve compared how hard we’ve hit a six against our mates….. but now we’ve actually got a way of comparing.
-Nothing feels better than hitting the ball to the boundary – but now there’s a way to know how hard your hitting the ball – and over time – am I getting stronger.
+Nothing feels better than hitting the ball to the boundary – but now there’s a way to know how hard your hitting the ball – and overtime – am I getting stronger.

-Watts is the universal measure of power output – our accordingly to our friend Sir Isacc Newton and his theory of relatively – the force in which one object is opposing against the other – or in language for us cricketers – how hard we’ve hit the ball.
+Watts is the universal measure of power output – accordingly to our friend Sir Isacc Newton and his theory of relatively – the force in which one object is opposing against the other – or in language for us cricketers – how hard we’ve hit the ball.

 Essentially, the higher the watts – the more energy created and the harder you’ve hit the ball.

 A 60W lightbulb uses approximately 140W’s of power per hour to run – so if we think about it – every time we hit a cricket ball we are creating a huge amount of power.
-What’s a good score – well that’s up to each batsmen – what important is that you see an increase in time, rather than the biggest number possible.
+What’s a good score – well that’s up to each batsman – what is important is that you see an increase in time, rather than the biggest number possible.
 And if all else fails, we just need to work out a way to harness all this energy from cricket training to do our bit for global warming.